 First, consider what meeting planners want – they want to know about meeting space flow, venue capacities, in-house restaurant buyouts, as well as a curated list of nearby restaurants and venues for any off-sites.
 So, provide photos of past events, 360-degree virtual site tours, and room diagrams.
 Just as importantly, share what attendees can enjoy and discover in your city.

 A quick and efficient way to create meeting destination content is to repurpose content already written for your leisure audience, such as blog posts.
-Then, tailor the title and contents to put a groups ‘spin’.
+Then, tailor the title and contents to put a groups ‘spin’ on your content.

 Turn Old Data Into New Business